 Read the pros and cons of a Continuous Glucose Monitoring System.

-Using a CGM to establish Time in Range
+Using a Continuous Glucose Monitor to establish Time in Range

 Time in Range looks at the amount of time that you maintain blood sugars between set parameter for a period of 14-days.
 While this can be done using a glucometer, the most accurate results involve using a CGM to monitor for unseen highs and lows.